pingcap/docs/tidb-cloud/tidb-cloud-dm-precheck-and-troubleshooting.md

 ### Error message: "Error 1273: Unsupported collation when new collation is enabled: 'utf8mb4_0900_ai_ci'"

 Failed to create a schema in the downstream TiDB cluster.
 This error means that the collation used by the upstream MySQL is not supported by the TiDB cluster.

-It is recommended to check whether the collation used by the upstream MySQL is supported by the TiDB cluster.
-If not, you can change the collation of the upstream MySQL to a supported one and then resume the task by clicking **Restart**.
+To resolve this issue, you can create a schema in the TiDB cluster based on a supported collation, and then resume the task by clicking **Restart**.

 ## Alerts